-- Cognitive Activity Tests (CATs) are usually undertaken by all students in Year 7 during the first half term. - The SENDCo will review all CAT scores and anyone who scores below 85 in any section will be cross-checked with the above identification procedures to ensure that identification of SEND is as thorough as possible.
+- Cognitive Activity Tests (CATs) are usually undertaken by all students in Year 7 during the first half term. - The SENDCo and LPIP will review CATs data and anyone who scores below 85 in any section will be crosschecked with the above identification procedures to ensure that identification of SEND is as thorough as possible.